olinjohnson/mixtape/README.md

 I am wrapping up the initial development of this app!
 Beta testing will begin soon – if you'd like to be a beta tester, feel free to reach out to me at olinlj@icloud.com

+# Feedback + Suggestions

+I would absolutely love to hear any and all feedback - it can be a feature suggestion, design idea, bug, or anything else that would help improve the app (feedback is greatly appreciated).
+I'll be publishing a feedback form soon.

 # Contributing

 If you're a designer or developer wanting to lend a hand, I'd love to see contributions.
 Open an issue or PR, or reach out to me at olinlj@icloud.com.